scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

    cover thousands of kilometers at kilometer-scale resolution.
    Unlike past wind retrieval packages, this package can be installed using anaconda for easy installation and, with a focus on ease of use can retrieve winds from gridded radar and model data with just a few lines of code.
+The package is currently available for download at https://github.com/openradar/PyDDA.

 .. class:: keywords